brionmario/html-starter/README.md

 ## Setting Up

 - `clone` the repository
-- `cd gulp-static-seed` to change the directory
+- `cd html-seed` to change the directory
 - `npm install` to install the dependencies with npm (installs bower dependencies as well using a post install script)

 ## Running the app